lemiskutswa/Javascript-Udemy-Course/README.md

 Therefore, you would want to load the JS files earlier but still execute them after the HTML file has been parsed.
 This allows you to get the best of both worlds.
 You can check the performance of your pages from the

-                        Note: Parsing = analyzing HTML to figure out what to construct and what to download.
+                        Parsing = analyzing HTML to figure out what to construct and what to download.
 Rendering = drawing pixels to your screen based on HTML + CSS construction.

 image.png